This roast beef smoked gouda grilled cheese is the perfect sandwich to go with a nice hot bowl of soup!

-There’s something about a classic creamy tomato soup that just beats out all the other soup choices for me.
+There’s something about a classic creamy roasted tomato soup that just beats out all the other soup choices for me.

 A good one is fresh tasting like vine ripe tomatoes, doesn’t leave you with that “canned tomato” taste in your mouth and is the perfect accompaniment to a grilled cheese sandwich.